-An interesting departure in educational effort has been undertaken in Forest Hills by Mildred Hendrickson and Leila Warner, using the Recreation Hall of the Church-in-the-Gardes temporary headquarters.
+An interesting departure in educational effort has been under-taken in Forest Hills by Mildred Hendrickson and Leila Warner, using the Recreation Hall of the Church-in-the-Gardens as temporary headquarters.
 These young women are seeking children for a school that shall be ready for permanent quarters at the beginning of the regular school year.
-The local experiment is under the direction of the La Grange Systems of Symmetrical Education with headquarters in New York.
+The local experi-ment is under the direction of the La Grange Systems of Sym-metrical Education with headquarters in New York.
 This school system has won most favorable comment in Los Angeles and Detroit.
 It is a serious experiment in the application of the modern pedagogic methods to the modern child.

-GUYON-HICKS WEDDING TODAY
+GUYON - HICKS WEDDING TODAY

-Miss Alma Adele Guyon will be married today to Terrance W. Hicks, at the home of her mother, Mrs. Eugene M. Guyon Burns Street.
-Rev. C. E. Silcox will perform the ceremony after which the immediate relatives and a few intimate friends will go to the Inn where a wedding breakfast will be served in the sun parlor.
-Mr. and Mrs. Hicks will spend the home moon at Atlantic City.
-After July I they will be at home at 342 Burns Street.
+Miss Alma Adele Guyon will be married today to Terrance W. Hicks, at the home of her mother, Mrs. Eugene M. Guyon, Burns Street.
+Rev. C. E. Silcox will perform the ceremony, after which the immediate relatives and a few intimate friends will go to the Inn where a wedding breakfast will be served in the sun parlor.
+Mr. and Mrs. Hicks will spend the honey-moon at Atlantic City.
+After July I they will be at home at 242 Burns Street 342 Burns Street.

-Judge George H. Boyce wishes to thank all those in Kew Gardens, in Forest Hills and Forest Hills Gardens, who have contributed to the appeal recently made by the Salvation Army The total amount received from this section has been \$554
+Judge George H. Boyce wishes to thank all those in Kew Gardens, in Forest Hills and Forest Hills Gardens, who have contributed to the appeal recently made by the Salvation Army.
+The total amount received from this section has been \$554.